kstenerud/concise-encoding/README.md

 Today's data formats present us with a dilemma: Use text based formats that are bloated and slow, or use binary formats that humans can't read.
 Wouldn't it be nice to have the benefits of both, and none of the drawbacks?

-**Concise Encoding** is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power, bandwidth, and human friendly way.
+**Concise Encoding** is the next step in the evolution of ad-hoc hierarchical data formats, aiming to represent data in a power, bandwidth, and human friendly way.

 #### Supported Types